Planimetrics

 Multi-year Building Footprint Layer (2007-2021)

-In 2023, the NCTCOG Research and Information Services (RIS) department completed a regional planimetric 2D building footprint layer using footprints digitized from aerials flown between 2007 and 2021.
-All available footprints of 500sft or greater are included in the layer.
+In 2023, NCTCOG's Information & Innovation Services (IIS) Department completed a regional planimetric 2D building footprint layer using footprints digitized from aerials flown between 2007 and 2021.
+All available footprints of 500 sq ft or greater are included in the layer.
 Attribution includes land use data, zip code, footprint year and elevation data for those features that have corresponding LiDAR or autocorrelated surface data.

 For more information on this layer, read the attached methodology.
 The data can be viewed on DFWMaps and purchased on the Marketplace.